jnunyez/synchronization/README.md

 - `grpc_tsync`: exposes the timing synchronization API to get various type of synchronization-related info, subscribe to receiving notification events, and even allowing the configuration of timing parameters.

-- `gpsd`: reads and distributes the timing/phase/frequency information gathered from the GNSS receiver.
+- `gpsd` container reads and distributes the timing/phase/frequency information gathered from the GNSS receiver.

 - `tsync_extts`, aligns the PTP Hardware clock to the external timing information gathered from the GNSS receiver.